 There is noticeable difference in detail between the two of these.
 The problem might be blamed on the upsample of the smaller, but it is very easy to believe that 200 dpi scans of a color print do show more detail than 100 dpi scans.

 OK, the difference here is WHAT we are looking for.

 On the left below is the same 200 dpi image before, but now resampled to 2X (in Photoshop, bicubic), for the purpose of comparing to a 400 dpi scan, on the right.

-The difference in detail between the two is nonexistent.
-No item of detail shows better in one than the other.
-There is no point in quibbling about how the 2X upsample is not optimum, because the straight 400 dpi scan is no better.
+The difference in image detail between the two is nonexistent.
+Sure, the 2x upsampling does add some jaggies, the interpolation artifacts are not as smooth as the higher resolution scan, but no item of actual image detail shows better in one than the other.
+Which suggests the 400 dpi scan didn't add anything.
+There's no point in quibbling about how the 2X upsample is not optimum, because the straight 400 dpi scan is no better.
 They are essentially the same image.
-We simply do not gain additional detail from scanning color prints over about 300 dpi.
+We really don't gain additional detail from scanning color prints over about 300 dpi.